moxystudio/next-intl/README.md

 export default MyApp;
 ```

-> ⚠️ Adding `getInitialProps()` to your App will disable Automatic Static Optimization in pages without Static Generation.
+> ⚠️ Please note that adding `getInitialProps()` to your App will disable Automatic Static Optimization in pages without Static Generation.

 ### How do I load `intl` polyfills?